Disaster recovery simplified with Cloud Spanner CPU optimized backups

 The batch job creating the backup can be scaled independently of the number of servers in the customer instance.
 The underlying filesystem is highly distributed and allows for essentially unlimited read bandwidth -- in practice, limited by the number of client workers in the batch job.
 With CPU optimized backups, we decouple the size of the backup jobs from the size of the customer instances, and allow backups for large databases to burst up to very large sizes (potentially, thousands of machines).

 Backup performance depends on a variety of factors, including some database-specific factors like schema details, so we don't make very specific performance predictions.
-That said, we've found that most databases' backups including databases in the tens to hundreds of terabytes typically complete within one to two hours.
+That said, we've found that most databases' backups including databases in the tens to hundreds of terabytes typically complete within one to four hours.